Metropolis of Kiev, Galicia and all Rus' (1441–1596): Establishment

 The Polish-Lithuanian rulers rejected Jonah and continued to recognise Isidore as metropolitan.
 Jonah was unable to exercise any pastoral control beyond the borders of Muscovy.
 In 1458, while Isidore was still alive, his nephew Gregory the Bulgarian was appointed to succeed him as the Metropolitan of Kiev, Galicia and all Rus' by Patriarch Gregory III of Constantinople with the agreement of Pope Pius II.
 Gregory III was an exile in Rome from Constantinople at the time.
 In 1469, Patriarch Dionysius I of Constantinople also gave his blessing to Gregory's appointment.

-The election of Gregory the Bulgarian was also supported by most diocesan bishops of the original Old Russian Church among which were bishops of Przemysl, Chelm, Halych, Turow, Volodymyr, Lutsk, Polotsk, and Smolensk, while against were at least two metropolitan bishop in Moscow and Chernigov.
-At least two more diocesan bishops of Great Novgorod and Tver chose to abstain in selection either side.
+The election of Gregory the Bulgarian was also supported by most diocesan bishops of the original Metropolis of Kiev and all Rus', among which were bishops of Przemysl, Chelm, Halych, Turow, Volodymyr, Lutsk, Polotsk, and Smolensk, while against were at least two metropolitan bishops in Moscow and Chernigov.
+At least two more diocesan bishops of Veliky Novgorod and Tver chose to abstain in choosing either side.
 After 1461, the Muscovite clergy abandoned the "Kiev" title and took on the new title of "Metropolitan of Moscow and all Rus'".
 The metropolis remained in communion with the Holy See throughout Gregory's reign as well as during the rule of his successor — Міsail (1476–1480).